AnggaR96s/Reforestation/README.md

-## My new thesaurus is terrible.
-In fact, it's so bad, I'd say it's terrible.
+## Did you hear about the new restaurant on the moon?
+The food is great, but there’s just no atmosphere.